portao-3/portao3-docs/source/includes/_errors.md

 #### api_connection_error

-Failure to connect to Bank 3's API.
+Failure to connect to Portão 3's API.

 #### api_error

-API errors cover any other type of problem (e.g., a temporary problem with Bank 3's servers), and are extremely uncommon.
+API errors cover any other type of problem (e.g., a temporary problem with Portão 3's servers), and are extremely uncommon.

 # Service Status